Build multi-modal AI applications using our new open-source Vision AI SDK.

 FloatingParticipantVideo( modifier = Modifier.align(Alignment.TopEnd), call = call, participant = localVideo, parentBounds = parentSize )

-Step 6 - A Full Video Calling UI
+Step 6 - Render a Full Video Calling UI

 Stream ships with several Compose components to make this easy.
-You can customize the components with theming, arguments and swapping parts of them.
-This is convenient if you want to quickly build a production ready calling experience for your app (and if you need more flexibility, many customers use the above low level approach to build a UI from scratch).
+You can customize the components by theming, arguments, and swapping parts.
+The customization is convenient if you want to quickly build a production-ready calling experience for your app.
+(If you need more flexibility, many customers use the low-level approach to build a UI from scratch.)

-To render a full calling UI, we'll leverage the CallContent component.
-This includes sensible defaults for a call header, video grid, call controls, picture-in-picture, and everything that you need to build a video call screen.
+To render a complete calling UI, we'll leverage the CallContent component.
+The component includes sensible defaults for a call header, video grid, call controls, picture-in-picture, and everything you need to build a video call screen.

 kotlin